spokestack/spokestack.io/content/blog/integrating-spokestack-in-react-native/index.md

 }
 ```

 The `prompt` will then be synthesized using Spokestack's TTS service.
-It then gets played using the device's native audio player.
+It then gets played using the device's native audio player (unless the tray is in `silent` mode).

 The `node` property is metadata to help you track conversation state, and the value is completely up to you.
 The only reason `SpokestackTray` needs it is to determine whether to listen again after the prompt has been said.